 The beautiful thing about zucchini is that it’s both healthy and versatile, adopting the flavors of whatever it’s cooked with.
-You can slice it, dice it, make it into noodles, serve it raw for dipping, deep fry it, bake it, grill it and shred and sauté it (see my 5 Ingredient Shredded Zucchini & Feta Sauté recipe below)!
+You can slice it, dice it, make it into noodles, serve it raw for dipping, deep fry it, bake it, grill it, and shred, and sauté it.

-But zucchini has many other nutritional benefits.
+But zucchini has many other nutritional benefits and it's great for weight loss.
 Did you know that this illustrious little veggie has just 25 calories (compared to a baked potato, for example, which has 130 calories)?!

 Top 10 Zucchini Facts: